ret7020/DanoHackathon/README.md

 # DANO 2023
-We are programmers, not analytics
+We are programmers, not analysts